A comparison between semi-analytical gas cooling models and cosmological hydrodynamical simulations: Acknowledgements

 \section{Acknowledgements}

 We thank Prof.\ Volker Springel for providing a specially modified version of the \AREPO code for our project.
 We thank Prof.\ Volker Springel, Dr. R$\ddot{{\rm u}}$diger Pakmor Dr. Sownak Bose and Dr. Yan Qu for their help in using \AREPO code.
+We also thank our referee Dr. Pierluigi Monaco for useful comments that helped to improve our paper.
 This work was supported by the Science and Technology Facilities Council [ST/L00075X/1] and European Research Council (ERC) Advanced Investigator Grant DMIDAS [GA 786910].
 This work used the DiRAC Data Centric system at Durham University, operated by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk.
 This equipment was funded by a BIS National E-infrastructure capital grant ST/K00042X/1, STFC capital grant ST/K00087X/1, DiRAC Operations grant ST/K003267/1 and Durham University.
 DiRAC is part of the National E-Infrastructure.